 The Programme will be managed by a Supervisory Board and a Steering Committee.
 The programme Management Team (PMT) will manage the day-to-day programme activities.
 The PMT will be co-managed by the National Programme Coordinator (Government of Tanzania contribution) and Chief Technical Adviser (Government of Finland contribution).
 At the district and village level, coordination arrangements will remain predominantly as previously established under the NFBKP II programme.
-In addition, there will be three Clusters comprised of respective districts and three Cluster Coordinators supporting their respective Cluster.
+In addition, there are three Clusters comprised of respective districts and three Cluster Coordinators supporting their respective Cluster up to 22 July 2022 (during the extension phase 2022-2024 only two clusters, namely Ruvuma and Lindi, remail fully operational).
 International and national Technical Assistance will be recruited to assist the implementation of the Programme.